Adults

-Age-related health changes, such as menopause, are one factor that can affect communication skills.
+Age-related health changes, such as menopause, can affect a person's communication skills.
 The impact of menopause on communication is often overlooked, but for many women, it’s all too real–whether it shows up as brain fog, word-finding problems, emotional shifts, or other challenges.

 Cognitive changes during menopause